Thinking of going digital with your content? Or even start a digital magazine from scratch?

 Sponsored content is another great way to offer good editorial content that doesn’t turn off the reader’s experience.
 The best example to showcase how sponsored content can be engaging and interesting without being too promotional is The New York Times partnership with Airbnb.
 It’s a project dedicated to Ellis Island and the way immigrants used to travel to New York in a pursuit for happiness and a new life.

-Promoting your digital magazine
+Promoting your online magazine

 You finally got here!
 It’s time to get your magazine out in the world wide web.
 If you’re not already publishing in print, and you’re new in this business, you need a solid marketing plan.